oconnellryan/oconnellryan.github.io/platforms/ko-trends.md

 <!-- Live Scoring -->
-<h2 id="live-scoring">Live Scoring:</h2>
+<h2 id="live-scoring">Live Scoring Model:</h2>
-**Read below to see how live stats are transformed into real-time score predictions and win probability visuals through a straightforward modeling process.**
+See how real-time stats fuel live score predictions and win probability visuals through a streamlined modeling process.
 ### Live Data Collection:

 A Python script scrapes ESPN Fightcenter at the end of each round.
 The script collects: